 The second is to believe that you simply haven’t yet developed the skill necessary to successfully complete the task, but that if you work hard enough, you can.
 This is what Dweck calls the “growth mindset.”

 At People’s Prep, we call the yet mindset the Messi mindset.
 Students who have this mindset understand the power of the word “yet.”
 With this targeted shift in thinking, we see results.

 At the start of my first year, 50% of my students scored in the bottom quartile nationally on the ACT Explore.
 Only 32% of students scored in this quartile by the end of the year.
 Additionally, 7% of my students had put in the hard work to score in the top quartile, up from 1%.

-I entered People’s Prep as the Founding Math Teacher; now I am the Principal AND a math teacher.
+I entered People’s Prep as the Founding Math Teacher; now I am the Executive Director.
 In 2013, I was awarded the Fishman Prize and published an essay about this topic.
 As a presenter at the New Jersey Charter School Association Annual Conference, I shared this story again and can’t help but think about how Getting Messi has affected our school culture, inside and outside of the classroom.

 As I transitioned into teacher-leadership roles, I took the Messi mindset with me, particularly when working on our school culture.
 Students make poor choices.
 How they handle the results of those choices is where the “yet” comes into play.

 Often times, we let our bad decisions define our next move.
 We let emotions get the best of us, we fail a teammate or student, we procrastinate and miss a due date– the list can go on.
 Our students’ response is “I’m not there yet.”